Smart Snacking for an Active Lifestyle

 A Snack You Can Sip

-This light and fresh tomato soup can be enjoyed hot or cold for a delicious and hydrating snack.
+Light and fresh tomato soup can be enjoyed hot or cold for a delicious and hydrating snack.
 All fluids contribute to hydration―even soup!
 Tomatoes are a very good source of fiber, vitamins A and C, and potassium, an electrolyte founds in many sports drinks because it helps your body maintain correct fluid balance and aids in preventing muscle cramps.
 Cooked tomatoes contain especially high levels of the antioxidant lycopene.